KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 ### Pipeline Configuration

-In this tab, you need to configure deployment approach:
+In this tab, you need to configure the deployment approach:

-  * **Trigger type** - Select the trigger type.
-The key benefit of the automatic deploy feature is to keep environments up-to-date.
-The available trigger types are _Manual_ and _Auto_.
-When the _Auto_ trigger type is chosen, the environment will initiate automatically once the image is built. _Manual_ implies that user has to perform deploy manually by clicking the **Deploy** button in the environment menu.
-Please refer to the [Architecture Scheme of CD Pipeline Operator](https://github.com/epam/edp-cd-pipeline-operator/blob/master/docs/arch.md) page for additional details.
+  * **Trigger type** - Select the trigger type:
+    * _Auto_ - The environment will deploy automatically once the image is built.
+This keeps environments up-to-date without manual intervention.
+    * _Manual_ - The user has to trigger deployment manually by clicking the **Deploy** button in the environment menu.

+    Refer to the [Architecture Scheme of CD Pipeline Operator](https://github.com/epam/edp-cd-pipeline-operator/blob/master/docs/arch.md) for additional details.
-  * **Deploy pipeline template** - Choose a predefined blueprint outlining the deployment process for your application.
-While you have the option to incorporate custom deployment templates by generating a resource of the PipelineTemplate category, you can also opt for one of the preexisting options: with autotests or without.
+  * **Deploy pipeline template** - Choose a predefined template outlining the deployment process for your application.
+You can select one of the built-in options (with or without autotests), or create a custom PipelineTemplate resource to add your own.
   * **Clean pipeline template** - Choose one of the pre-defined pipelines offered by KubeRocketCI to define the cleanup logic.
-In case if you have specific requirements to the environment cleanup procedure, you can make up your own cleanup pipeline to use, which will be added to the **Clean Pipeline template** drop-down list.
+If you have specific requirements for the environment cleanup procedure, you can create your own cleanup pipeline, which will be added to the **Clean Pipeline template** drop-down list.

 ### Quality Gates

 On the **Add quality gates** tab, you define the quality control for the Deployment:

   * **Quality gate type** - Select the quality gate type:
-    * Manual - The promoting process should be confirmed in Tekton manually;
+    * Manual - Promotion must be confirmed manually in Tekton;
-    * Autotests - The promoting process should be confirmed by the successful passing of the autotests;
+    * Autotests - Promotion proceeds automatically when the autotests pass successfully;
   * **Autotest** - Select the previously created [autotest](add-autotest.md) name;
   * **Autotest branch** - Specify a branch for the autotest;
   * **Step name** - Type the step name, which will be displayed in Tekton, for every quality gate.